© Crown copyright 2020

 This publication is available at https://www.gov.uk/government/publications/hmrc-grant-funding-application-guidance/hmrc-grant-funding-2016-to-2019-application-guidance

-HM Revenue and Customs (HMRC) will allocate a guaranteed £1.66 million over the next year (April 2020 to 2021) to the voluntary and community sector (VCS) to support customers who need extra help understanding and complying with their tax obligations and claiming their entitlements, including those who are currently digitally excluded.
+HMRC has secured £4.98 million funding for 2021 to 2024, equating to £1.66 million per year, to allocate to voluntary and community sector organisations to help them provide advice and support to customers who need extra help understanding and complying with their tax obligations and claiming their entitlements, including those who are digitally excluded.

 We will only accept one bid per organisation.